-> Superintendent of Schools : OPEN- Paterson Public Schools - Deadline January 11, 2018
+> Superintendent of Schools : CLOSED- Paterson Public Schools - Congratulations Eileen Shafer!

 Superintendent of Schools